SpookySwap/airdrops/airdrop1_discord/README.md

 # Discord Airdrop

+The following two snapshots have been taken at 18/4/21 UTC 1100.

-qualified-users-discord-airdrop-1.txt - superset of all qualified discord users for the first 1% allocated to the discord airdrop
+discord-airdrop-qualified-users-1.txt - superset of all qualified discord users for the first 1% allocated to the discord airdrop
 - 1% of the Total Max Supply of $BOO, split equally, will be distributed to anyone with the Community Member role, which is received by reacting to the rules in the #rules channel.
+These conditions were chosen to weed out bots.

-qualified-users-discord-airdrop-2.txt - subset of discord users for the second 1% allocated to the discord airdrop.
+discord-airdrop-qualified-users-2.txt - subset of discord users for the second 1% allocated to the discord airdrop.
   The second set of criteria for another 1% $BOO airdrop, also split equally, are:
   1)  Have at least one role other than “Community Member” OR